sbabic/swupdate/doc/source/hawkbit-setup.rst

 ==========================================================
-Config for HawkBit under SSL/TLS using private CA / sub CA
+Config for hawkBit under SSL/TLS using private CA / sub CA
 ==========================================================

-A user-contributed recipe based on HawkBit (0.2.0-SNAPSHOT) + swupdate (v2018.03)
+A user-contributed recipe based on hawkBit (0.2.0-SNAPSHOT) + swupdate (v2018.03)

 Purpose
 -------

-Use HTTPS on a HawkBit server to avoid server spoofing.
+Use HTTPS on a hawkBit server to avoid server spoofing.
 Anonymous client connections are authorized.

 Recipe
 ------